py2ai/py2ai.github.io/_posts/2020-10-08-Pytesseract-easy-to-use-GUI-for-many-languages.md

 categories:
 - GUI tutorial series
 - OCR
 description: "Build a multi-language OCR GUI in Python using Pytesseract and PyQt5.
-Extract text from images in 30+ languages including Arabic, Chinese, Hindi, and more with this step-by-step tutorial."
+Extract text from images in 30+ languages with this tutorial."
 featured-img: pyqt8
 keywords:
 - pytesseract gui